bikeshaving/crank/website/documents/guides/11-reference-for-react-developers.md

 ### setState and forceUpdate
 Crank uses generator functions and local variables for local state.
 Refer to [the section on stateful components](./guides/components#stateful-components).

 Crank is not “reactive” in the same sense as React, in that it does not track your component’s local state and rerender when it detects a change.
-You can either use the context’s `refresh` to manually refresh the component, similar to React’s `forceUpdate` method, or you can use async generator components, which refresh automatically whenever the returned async generator yields.
+You can either use the context’s `refresh` to manually refresh the component, similar to React’s `forceUpdate` method, or you can use async generator components, which refresh automatically whenever the returned async generator yields in a `for await...of` loop.

 ### defaultProps
 Crank doesn’t have a `defaultProps` implementation.
 Instead, you can provide default values when destructuring props.
 [See the guide on default props](./components#default-props).